battaprikshit/battaprikshit/README.md

 <h1 align="center">Hi <img src="readme-assets/giphy.webp" width="35">, I'm Prikshit Batta </h1>
 <h3 align="center">I &#128156; all data things <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Rocket.gif" width="15px"></h3>

-I'm a Data engineer with experience in Python,SQL,Cloud technologies and a recent graduate from University Of Waterloo from MEng with specilization in software Engineering.With 2.5 years of hands-on experience in my field, I have acquired a wealth of knowledge and skills that I am eager to apply to new challenges and opportunities.
+I'm a Data engineer with experience in Python,SQL,Cloud technologies.
+I have done MEng with specilization in software Engineering from University Of Waterloo.With 2.5 years of hands-on experience in my field, I have acquired a wealth of knowledge and skills that I am eager to apply to new challenges and opportunities.

 I enjoy working with large datasets and designing scalable solutions to complex problems.
-In my free time, I enjoy learning about new technologies, working on personal projects, and reading.
+In my free time, I enjoy learning about new technologies, working on personal projects, and learning more about big data.

 Feel free to explore my GitHub repositories and reach out to me if you have any questions or just want to say hi!